 You need to meal-plan a bit in advance.
 Lots of people really enjoy campfire cooking and will pack lots of tiny spice jars to cook up a storm, but if you’re going fancy you’ll need to be sure you have not just the food you will need but the right utensils.
 It’s often best to keep things simple.
 Here are a few no-fail camping meal ideas to consider:

-- Sliced bread and buns for lunchtime sandwiches.
+• Sliced bread and buns for lunchtime sandwiches.
 Keep lunches simple (sarnie, fruit, crisps) so you don’t spend all day either cooking or washing up.
-Jarred sandwich fillings like marmite, peanut butter and jam are super quick and require no prep, but a cheeseboard, crackers and grapes are good, too.
+Jar sandwich fillings like Marmite, peanut butter and jam are super quick and require no prep, but a cheeseboard, crackers and grapes are good, too

-- Tins, tins and more tins.
+• Tins, tins and more tins.
 Tuna can be easily turned into a topping for jacket potatoes done on the fire, or added to cold cooked pasta and sweetcorn for a pasta salad, or pressed into service as a sandwich filling.
 Tinned pulses fill a family up quickly and make a good side for barbecued meats or fish.
 And don’t forget the baked beans, which can be a meal all by themselves at a push.
+Don't forget a tin opener

-If you are looking for travel discounts and deals check out Mumsnet Discounts.
+If you're looking for travel discounts and deals check out Mumsnet Discounts.

 We work hard to provide unbiased, independent advice you can trust.
 We do sometimes earn revenue through affiliate (click-to-buy) links in our articles.
 This helps us fund more helpful articles like this one.